okanina/Predict-Volatility/README.md

 ### Objective

 In this project I build a class to get data from web API by making HTTP requests.
-I then transform the data then load it into an SQL database to use it later to build a model that will predict asset volatility.
+I then transform the data and load it into an SQL database.
+I then use it to build a class model that will predict asset volatility.

-I will then build a WEB API and a SERVER to serve the prediction.
+I will then build a WEB API and a SERVER to serve the predictions.